‘The Young And The Restless’ News: Eric Braeden Previews His Memoir, Reveals His Father Was A Member Of The Nazi Party

 — Margie (@Collazo474) January 17, 2017

 In the end, he knew he had to take a chance.
 He grew up one of four boys.
-He recalled that he and his brother would fight constantly growing up.
+He recalled that he and his brother fought constantly growing up.
 He thinks it taught him not to allow anyone to push him around.

 “There was always an underlying drive to do better, and much of that comes from my growing up [participating] in track and field, where you always strive to improve upon last week’s performance.
 Never mind today!
 There is a better tomorrow!”

-Eric confessed in his memoir that as a child he didn’t know anything about Adolf Hitler and his numerous crimes in Germany until he became an adult.
+Eric confessed in his memoir that, as a child, he didn’t know anything about Adolf Hitler and his numerous crimes in Germany until he became an adult.
 According to People Magazine, he explained that his father was sent to prison for a year after the war to be “deNazified” by the Allies.
 It’s apparent that his family was greatly affected by Hilter and the Nazi Party, but his family didn’t talk about it.

 .@EBraeden “I’ll Be Damned” Upcoming Appearances On The Release Of His Memoir! https://t.co/fnPMdnouIK @YandR_CBS pic.twitter.com/co7Wy1oY0w